What next for Andy Carroll, Samir Nasri & Adrian after West Ham?

 The purge has caught up with two guys who once featured for the biggest clubs in the Premier League and a goalkeeper whose career never really found wings.

-Since signing that six-year contract in 2013, Caroll never scored double figures in a campaign for the Hammers; nine being the most goals he’s managed in a season [2015/16] for West Ham.
+Since signing that six-year contract in 2013, Carroll never scored double figures in a campaign for the Hammers; nine being the most goals he’s managed in a season [2015/16] for West Ham.

-Interestingly, Caroll’s most prolific campaign came when he struck 19 times for Newcastle United in 2009/10.
+Interestingly, Carroll’s most prolific campaign came when he struck 19 times for Newcastle United in 2009/10.
 The Magpies were then competing in the Championship.
 That’s exactly where Caroll needs to go to find himself.
-As for the Premier League, there’s very little Caroll can do for a club in this division.
+As for the Premier League, there’s very little Carroll can do for a club in this division.

-A host of Championship clubs would gladly sign Caroll.
+A host of Championship clubs would gladly sign Carroll.
 West Brom, Middlesbrough and Derby County can mount a promotion challenge with his help.